-4. Enabling children to remain safely with their parents when reasonable supervisor's role in the following areas: information gathering; safety threshold - safety vs. risk; safety decision making at critical junctures - removal, reunification and case closure; in-home safety planning and safety services; assessment - use of risk and safety tools, in-home safety analysis; conditions for return; and safety services matching.
+4. Enabling children to remain safely with their parents when reasonable

+One of the key activities in the PIP 3 is that Staff Development will revise the safety and risk curriculum for new hire training and existing staff training and incorporate the supervisor's role in the following areas: information gathering; safety threshold - safety vs. risk; safety decision making at critical junctures - removal, reunification and case closure; in-home safety planning and safety services; assessment - use of risk and safety tools, in-home safety analysis; conditions for return; and safety services matching.